E z e k i e l 1 - 1 2

 I know that it is right and good to apply all of Scripture to all of life and to bring what we can into submission to God, including culture and politics, but I despair in this and see a higher calling to advance the kingdom within the hearts of men primarily and externally only secondarily.
 God, please make me fruitful in spreading Your everlasting kingdom to the hearts of more men.

-Chapter 6: Judgement on Jerusalem
+Chapter 6: Judgment on

 6:1- Interesting that God instructs Ezekiel to give a prophecy to inanimate objects--mountains, hills, valleys!
 Of course, it was intended for human ears.
 God knows the psychology of how interesting it is to "listen in" on a sensational exhortation being spoken to someone else!